 King argues that the population stabilization movement has struggled largely because the two positions they bring together — pro-environment and anti-immigration — disrupt the discursive opportunity structure.
 First, it’s harder for us to get our minds around the argument because it means bringing together a lefty political message and a right one.
 Second, insofar as our identity categories depend on the discursive opportunity structure, it requires us to fragment them.
 Can one be both anti-immigration (on the right) and pro-environment (on the left)?
 It takes cognitive work to think that through.

 The position announced by The Sierra Club last month, however, neatly fits into our thought patterns.
 Most fans of the environmental organization are on the left, so when the press release calls for a path for citizenship, it slips neatly into the political identities and cognitive structures of their audience.
-That likely facilitates the likelihood that their position will be both heard and influential.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+That likely facilitates the likelihood that their position will be both heard and influential.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.